mromer08/core-code-from-scratch-readme/src/corecode-boost-challenges/mock-interview.md

     3. Related to the product, user, company-oriented
     4. Successful projects in a technology that interest the company
     5. Good learner - fast learner - self-taught - proactive learner

+> I am an ideal candidate for this position as I have experience in software development, specifically in technologies that align with the company's current projects.
+Additionally, I possess strong problem-solving skills and am able to think creatively to find unique solutions to challenges.
+I am also a proactive learner and am constantly seeking out opportunities to improve my skills and knowledge.
+This combination of experience, skills, and a strong desire to learn and grow make me a valuable asset to the team.

 9. **What is your biggest strength?
 (1-2 sentences)**
+> My biggest strength is my strong problem-solving skills and ability to think creatively.
+I'm also a good studing because I love to learn.
 10. **What is your biggest flaw - weakness?
 (1-2 sentences)**
     1. Opportunity of growth
     2. Mention how you’re dealing with it or overcoming it, actions are taken, improvement signs

+> My biggest flaw is my lack of professional experience in the industry.
+However, I see this as an opportunity for growth and am actively working to gain more experience through self-study, online courses and participating in personal projects.
+I am also seeking feedback from more experienced developers in order to improve my skills and knowledge.

 11. **How much salary do you expect?**
     1. Have the $ and Q numbers just in case
     2. Give a range so you can stay open for negotiations (50$-100$)
         1. The first number is the minimum you would accept
         2. Second number is aspirational, more than you expect
     3. Based on what you need, or your experience, market and company research on open offerings online, consider that you can start low and then grow at some companies

+    > $900 - $1500
+    > Q7000 - $ Q1000
 12. **Do you have any questions for me?**
     1. Suggestions
         1. How does growth inside the company?